 Abstract

-The understanding of damage progression in dynamic-cyclically tested short-fibre reinforced plastics can be improved by the development of damage accumulation models that consider the load history and sequence of loads subjected to the material.
+The understanding of damage progression in dynamic-cyclically tested short-fibre reinforced plastics can be improved by the development of damage accumulation models that consider the load history and sequence of loads to which the material is subjectedsubjected to the material.
 In this paper, the nature of damage progression is analysed with the help of dynamic-cyclical fatigue tests conducted on specimens made of polybutylene terephthalate with 30 wt. - % glass fibres.
 Using the data, a new strain-based damage accumulation model is developed which aims to make good service life predictions while considering the effect of load history and sequence of loads.
 Subsequently, damage accumulation tests with four separate load phases are conducted, the new model is evaluated, and suggestions for improvement based on the analysis and evaluation are made.

 Zusammenfassung and Summary